faizanA786/job-starter/README.md

 ![Job Starter Screenshot](https://i.imgur.com/Uxiul9b.png)

-JobStarter is a lightweight job board targeting entry-level roles in **London**, especially in **retail**, **hospitality** and **logistics**.
-It fetches listings using the **Adzuna API**, provides filtering and sorting and includes **email alerts** for new jobs.
+Job Starter is a lightweight job board targeting entry-level roles in **London**, especially in **retail**, **hospitality** and **logistics**.
+It fetches listings using the **Adzuna API**, provides filtering and includes **email alerts** for new jobs.

 ### 🌐 Live Site
 [https://jobstarter.uk](https://jobstarter.uk)

----

 ## Features

-- 🔍 Search and filter jobs by title
+- Search and filter jobs by title
-- 📍 Google Maps links for job proximity
+- Google Maps links for job proximity
-- 📬 Email alerts for new job postings via Resend + Firebase
+- Email alerts for new job postings via Resend + Firebase
-- 🕒 Auto-refresh job data daily using GitHub Actions and cronjob
+- Auto-refresh job data daily using GitHub Actions and cronjob
-- 🔒 One-click opt-out for email alerts
+- One-click opt-out for email alerts
-- ⚡ Fully static site deployed with GitHub Pages
+- Fully static site deployed with GitHub Pages

----

 ## Tech Stack